Alabama’s Death Penalty

 Alabama consistently has one of the nation’s highest per capita execution rates.
-With 66 executions and 9 exonerations since 1976, Alabama has a shocking error rate: for every seven people executed, one has been exonerated.
-Since 2010, Alabama has executed two people who gave up their appeals while suffering from mental illness, three people whose judges sentenced them to death even though the jury voted for life imprisonment, and a man who wasn’t allowed to prove that his intellectual disability barred his execution.
+With 70 executions and nine exonerations since 1976, Alabama has a shocking error rate: for every eight people executed, one has been exonerated.

 Alabama sentences more people to death per capita (.956 per 100,000 people) than any other state.1 Death Penalty Information Center, “Death Sentencing Rates” (2013).